awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

    select * from wlm_queue_state_vw;
    ```

-   You'll see a result similar to the following\.
+   You see a result similar to the following\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/psql_tutorial_wlm_090.png)

 1. Now, reset the query group and run the long query again: